 Test 3: Data engineering capacity.
 Do you have at least one full-time data engineer who can maintain a warehouse, write dbt models, configure identity rules, and debug sync failures?
 Every CDP (traditional or composable) requires ongoing maintenance.
 Traditional CDPs need SDK instrumentation across every touchpoint.
 Composable CDPs need warehouse infrastructure, SQL models, and reverse ETL configuration.

-Signal | CDP likely needed | CDP likely overkill |
+Signal | Enterprise CDP likely needed | Direct-sync CDP is enough |

 |---|---|---|